Subjective Quality Database and Objective Study of Compressed Point Clouds With 6DoF Head-Mounted Display: Introduction

-Both processing and compression may induce kinds of distortion for point clouds, including changes of numbers of points and the positions and attributes of points.
+Both processing and compression may induce kinds of distortions for point clouds, including changes in the number of points and values of positions and colors.
 The degradation of the contents might influence users' perception.
 Therefore, subjective and objective assessment is the pointed and valid method to reflect the quality of point clouds.
-Nowadays, point cloud evaluation is still a sophisticated and challenging problem involved with excessive factors such as degradation, rendering methods, display equipments, evaluation methodologies, quality of sources and so forth.
+Nowadays, point cloud evaluation is still a sophisticated and challenging problem involved with excessive factors such as degradation, rendering methods, display equipment, evaluation methodologies, quality of sources and so forth.

-Now a normative and effective framework for Point Cloud Quality Assessment (PCQA) is necessitous but has not been explored fully yet.
-Learning from Image Quality Assessment (IQA)~\cite{8241862} and Video Quality Assessment (VQA)~\cite{7398088}, many papers for PCQA came out since 2017.
-However, the early works~\cite{alexiou_towards_2017, javaheri_subjective_2017, alexiou_performance_2017, alexiou_impact_2018, alexious_point_2018, alexiou_point_2018-2} only focused on colorless point clouds and simple types of degradation, while point clouds with color and even reflectivity, as well as codec like V-PCC, are in the prevailing trend.
-Also, some works utilized a virtual camera around point clouds to render videos, and then those videos were displayed in a 2D screen for subjects to evaluate, which lacked human interaction.
+A normative and effective framework for Point Cloud Quality Assessment (PCQA) is necessitous but has not been explored fully yet.
+Learning from Image Quality Assessment (IQA) and Video Quality Assessment (VQA) , many papers for PCQA came out since 2017.
+However, the early works~\cite{alexiou_towards_2017, javaheri_subjective_2017, alexiou_performance_2017, alexiou_impact_2018, alexious_point_2018, alexiou_point_2018-2} only focused on colorless point clouds and simple types of degradation, while point clouds with color and codecs like V-PCC are the prevailing trend.
+Also, some works utilized a virtual camera around point clouds to render videos, and those videos were then displayed in a 2D screen for subjects to evaluate, which lacked human interaction.